-Analysis of the results of the alpha and ARL0 values
+Analysis of the results of the alpha values

 Whereas for unrounded data the value of alpha is determined by the user and is known in advance, for rounded data the distribution is not normal and the value of alpha is not set and known in advance.
-In the following charts we present comparisons of alpha values (Figure 1) and ARL0 values (Figure 2), for rounded and unrounded data.
+In Figure 1 we present a comparison of alpha values for rounded and unrounded data.

 [Figure 1 near here]

-[Figure 2 near here]

-The charts above clearly demonstrate that the performances of the control chart are diminished when the data is rounded.
-The value of alpha is higher for every rounding level within the studied range for each of the sample sizes tested, and accordingly the ARL0 values are considerably lower.
-This results in a significantly higher number of false alarms that impede the continuity of work and the stability of the production line.
+The chart above clearly demonstrate that the performances of the control chart are diminished when the data is rounded.
+The value of alpha is higher for every rounding level within the studied range for each of the sample sizes tested.
+This results in significantly higher false alarm rates that impede the continuity of work and the stability of the production line.

-Two salient phenomena can be seen on these charts.
+Two salient phenomena can be seen in this chart.
 Firstly, there are spikes—sharp ups and downs appearing on the chart.
 This phenomenon appears for every rounding level in all three sample sizes.
 Secondly, there is a difference between the alpha values when the rounding level is between 0.32–0.38 and when it is in the ranges 0.3–0.32 and 0.38–0.5, with the damage to the performance being more prominent when the round-off level is in the range 0.32–0.38.

 In an attempt to understand the spiking in alpha values we repeated the experiment while neutralizing the relative position of the mean within the interval created as a result of the level of rounding.
 We set the mean precisely at the mode of the rounded value (in other words, the mean of X was equal to the mode of Y).
 The mode h0 was set as h2 and the other possible values were set around it.